Castelvill/SandstormBox/docs/instructions.md

 **Description**

     Return an element of the vector based on the index.
-(It's much faster than "index" instruction, but now well-tested.)
+(It's much faster than "index" instruction, but not well-tested.)

 **Parameters:**